shermanleejm/dsaid_data_eng_test/section1/readme.md

 ## Output file

+Datasets are found in `/section1/datasets`
-The output file name would be the same as the input file name with "\_processed" appended to the end E.g. dataset1.csv --> dataset1_processed.csv
+The output file name would be the same as the input file name with "\_processed" appended to the end
+E.g. dataset1.csv --> dataset1_processed.csv

 ## APScheduler

 Using APScheduler to perform the cron job.
 More info can be found here  https://apscheduler.readthedocs.io/en/stable/index.html